sveinnthorarins/Minecraft-Server-Sleep-Manager/README.md

-# Minecraft Server Management
+# Minecraft Server Sleep Manager

-This is a Windows console-application designed to manage a Minecraft server.
+This is a Windows console-application designed to manage a Minecraft server, essentially enabling it to be on-demand.

 It starts the server when someone tries to connect to it and shuts down the server when nobody is playing on it.